-On July 17, Ashley Cline, former office manager for Laborers International Union of North America Local 155, was sentenced in U.S. District Court for the District of Idaho to four years of probation and ordered to pay $30,776 in restitution and a $1,000 fine for wire fraud against the Idaho Falls union.
-She had pleaded guilty in January immediately after being indicted.
+On November 14, Brenda Schaefer, former treasurer of National Rural Letter Carriers Association Local 39, was sentenced in U.S. District Court for the Eastern District of Michigan to one year of probation for concealing her theft of funds from the Chesterfield Township (Macomb County), Mich.-based union.
+She also was ordered to pay $11,570 in restitution and a $25 special assessment.
+Schaefer had pleaded guilty in July after being charged in June.
 The actions follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡

-On July 11, Jeffrey Davies, former president of American Federation of Government Employees Local 183, was sentenced in U.S. District Court for the District of Alaska to one year in prison and three years of probation for embezzling funds from the Anchorage-based union.
-He also was ordered to pay $92,766 in restitution and a $100 fine.
-Davies had pleaded guilty in June 2016 after being indicted on one count of embezzlement in December 2015.
-The union represents employees of the Alaska Railroad, a state-chartered and owned corporation.
-The actions follow a joint investigation by the FBI and the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On November 7, Patrick Remigio, former president of American Federation of Government Employees Local 2589, was sentenced in U.S. District Court for the District of Arizona to 18 months in prison, to be followed by three years of supervised release, for committing wire fraud in the amount of $95,000 against the Phoenix-area union.
+He also will have to pay full restitution and a $100 special assessment.
+Remigio had pleaded guilty in October 2016 after being indicted that January on eight counts of fraud and two counts of false record-keeping.
+The local represents U.S. Immigration and Customs Enforcement (ICE) agents.
+The actions follow a joint investigation by the FBI, the Department of Homeland Security and the Labor Department’s Office of Labor-Management Standards.… Read More ➡